Friends, family say final goodbyes to Kentucky Kroger shooting victims

 Breaking News Emails

-More than a week has passed since a gunman opened fire at a Kroger store in Kentucky, killing two African-American shoppers and leaving family members to bury their loved ones.
+A woman who was a fixture at her church choir meetings and a man who led his Christian ministry group were buried by their loved ones this week after they were gunned down Oct.
+24 at a Kentucky grocery store.

-Maurice Stallard, 69, and Vickie Lee Jones, 67, were killed Oct.
-24 by suspected gunman Gregory Bush, 51, who walked into the grocery store in Jeffersontown, near Louisville, and shot Stallard and then went outside and shot Jones in the parking lot.
+Maurice Stallard, 69, and Vickie Lee Jones, 67, were killed when accused gunman Gregory Bush, 51, walked into the Kroger store in Jeffersontown, near Louisville.
+He shot Stallard first and then went outside and shot Jones in the parking lot.

-Investigators said Stallard and Jones had never met Bush and had no connection to him.
+Investigators said Stallard and Jones, who are black, had never met Bush, who is white, and had no connection to him.

 “A tragedy was an accident,” said Jones’ nephew Kevin Gunn.
 "This was intended."